 When wildfires burn, winds can push smoke into populated areas.
 Wildfire smoke is full of different pollutants, including particulate matter and carbon monoxide.
 We also see high ozone levels.
-Breathing in smoke can cause health problems, including respiratory problems and asthma, that can be especially unsafe for sensitive groups and healthy adults.
+Breathing in smoke can cause health problems for sensitive groups and healthy adults.

 Check local air quality online or call 503-229-5696.

 For air quality conditions and health guidance on-the-go, download the Smoke Sense App on your phone.

 During the COVID-19 pandemic, finding cleaner air can be more challenging because of physical distancing guidelines and limited access to public facilities such as libraries, community centers, and malls.
 If you are fully vaccinated, you may consider travelling to cleaner air.

 Prepare for a smoke event: